 Trust is a construct.

-However, the way we interpret and experience this construct is fundamental to our lives, our relationships, and our ability to learn.
+How we interpret and experience this construct is fundamental to our lives, our relationships, and our ability to learn.
 We all know the sting and disorientation when someone betrays our trust, when our expectations or needs are not met, when we feel unsafe or unsure of what is about to happen, when we feel judged, penalized, or a loss of control over outcomes.

 Although the laws of learning never change, gone are the days when training an animal is merely about the narrow suppression or construction of behavior.
 At the core of this exciting teaching and learning revolution, modern trainers are asking questions about trust.
 “What does trust look like for the animal I am working with?”
 “What is the measure of that trust?”
 “Can trust be measured?”
 “Under what conditions do I see trust occur?”
 Above all, what every enlightened practitioner wants to know is: “How can I build a strong trust account with the animals in my care?”
 And, “How can I repair trust when I’m forced to take a withdrawal?”